fkodom/unipipe/README.md

 ## TODO

-`unipipe` is still in early development, so there are lots of things to do. :sweat_smile:  I won't list everything here -- just some of the larger, long-term goals.
+I won't list everything here :sweat_smile: -- just some of the larger, long-term goals.

 1. Add executor for KFP clusters, in addition to Vertex.
 2. Better up-front type checking (i.e. before running the pipeline).